janeczku/docker-calibre-web/README.md

     -p 8080:80 janeczku/calibre-web

 ### Using a Calibre database located in an existing volume
-In this example we are first launching the [Docker Dropbox](https://registry.hub.docker.com/u/gfjardim/dropbox/) image to sync the Calibre database from a Dropbox account to a volume on the host.
+In this example we are first launching the [Docker Dropbox](https://registry.hub.docker.com/u/janeczku/dropbox/) image to sync the Calibre database from a Dropbox account to a volume on the host.
 Subsequently we can then mount this volume to the Calibre Web container.
 That way the database is continually updated.
-It is recommended to use a distinct Dropbox account for this purpose as the container will download all data from the linked account.
+It is recommended to use a distinct Dropbox account for this purpose as the container will download all data from the linked account by default (for excluding folder from sync see below)

 Launch the Docker dropbox container.

-    docker run -d --name dropbox --env STATUS=true gfjardim/dropbox
+    docker run -d --restart=always --name=dropbox \
+    -e DBOX_UID=80 \
+    -e DBOX_GID=80 \
+    janeczku/dropbox

 Check the logs of the container to get URL to authenticate with your Dropbox account.